 The following GIS Themes will be created for mapping in Spatial Manager for the following reports from the section labeled: Reporting on Routine Services Data

-Outstanding Defects
+Defects During a Period

-Outstanding Requests
+Requests during a period

 Accomplishments during a Period

 Inspections during a Period

-Vendor Performance During A Selected Period

 The filtering methods allowed by Spatial Manager would be used to filter the data.

 These themes are Oracle Spatial Layers and can be viewed by other oracle spatial aware programs if RMS finds it necessary.
 Bentley will not be setting up other spatially aware software.